Partner profile: The Sabemo Foundation

 Systems change is important to Sabemo and the Foundation has, in the past, chaired the Early Intervention Affinity Group at Philanthropy Australia.
 They see the current system for delivery of support services results in client families being surrounded by poorly connected services delivered by larger providers on a one-size-fits-all approach.

-David said the Foundation’s “biggest learning to date is just how successful schools can be as that universal service delivery platform.
-There is now proof of concept for the school as hub.
+David said the Foundation’s “biggest learning to date is just how successful schools can be as a universal service delivery platform.
+There is now proof of concept for the school as a hub.
 There is no better place where families can access support in a safe environment.”

 “Philanthropy’s role is to take risks, bring new evidence and influence government to make real changes in the service delivery systems under their control.
 Our philosophy is that there are better outcomes when it’s bottom up, and service delivery is focused on how that community believes service delivery will work best in their location,” David said.